icpc/ccs-specs/Contest_API.md

-This specification is meant to cover the basic data of contests, with the idea that server/client implementations can extend this with more types, properties, and/or capabilities.
-In particular, this specification already lists some endpoints or specific properties as optional.
-The following requirements are meant to ease extensibility further:
+This specification is meant to cover the basic data of contests, with the idea that server/client implementations can extend this with more endpoints, properties, and/or capabilities.
+The following requirements are meant to ease extensibility:

   - Clients should accept additional (unknown) event types in notifications.
   - Clients should accept additional (unknown) properties in endpoints.